OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 6. As a user, I can see a list of activities I have signed up for on "My Activity List" so that I know what I am supposed to be doing
+### 6. As a user, I can see a list of activities I have signed up for on "My Activity List" so that I can know what I am supposed to be doing

 **Given**: The user has authenticated, and the application is loaded to the default page